-If a student needs to take medication at school or a school activity, the principal (or their nominee) will ensure that:
+If a student needs to take medication at school or a school activity, the Principal (or their nominee) will ensure that:

-- 1. Medication is administered to the student in accordance with the Medication Authority Form so that: - the student receives their correct medication - in the proper dose - via the correct method (for example, inhaled or orally) - at the correct time of day. - 2.
-A log is kept of medicine administered to a student. - 3.
+- 1. Medication is administered to the student in accordance with the Medication Authority Form so that: - the student receives their correct medication - in the proper dose - via the correct method (for Koondrook Primary, inhaled or orally) - at the correct time of day. - 2.
+A log is kept of medicine administered to a student using Edusafe. - 3.
+Where possible, two staff members will supervise the administration of medication. - 4.
 The teacher in charge of a student at the time their medication is required: - is informed that the student needs to receive their medication - if necessary, release the student from class to obtain their medication.